 Scholarship applications will be reviewed after each deadline.
 Late or incomplete applications will not be considered.
 Students will be notified via their BruinMail if they have been awarded.
 This process takes approximately 4-6 weeks.
 If awarded, scholarships will be applied to a student’s account approximately one week prior to classes starting for the semester as long as all enrollment and other requirements have been met.

 Once you have completed the Admissions process, you may register for classes through MySLCC.
 The Registration tab allows you to Add or Drop classes, view any holds on your account, and check your registration status.

-For students who receive federal financial aid, enrollment in 12 or more credit hours in a semester is considered full-time and enrollment in less than 12 credits constitutes part time status.
+Eligibility for Federal Financial Aid is dependent on enrollment status.
 Full-time equivalent (FTE) is equal to 15 credit hours per semester or 450 clock hours per semester.

 Credit Hour Load in Excess of 18 Credit Hours